-In early 2021, the new Community Waiver Program (CWP) will be launched in Baldwin, Elmore, Geneva, Houston, Jefferson, Limestone, Madison, Mobile, Montgomery, Morgan, Tuscaloosa, and Walker counties.
-It will focus on serving individuals before they and/or their families are in crisis.
-Service providers in this new program will focus on important goals of Home and Community-Based Services programs such as community integration, opportunities for employment, and developing skills for independence.
+The Community Waiver Program (CWP) is currently available in Baldwin, Elmore, Houston, Jefferson, Limestone, Madison, Mobile, Montgomery, Morgan, Tuscaloosa, and Walker counties.
+The CWP focuses on serving individuals before they and/or their families are in crisis.
+Service providers in this new program focus on important goals of Home and Community-Based Services programs such as community integration, opportunities for employment, and developing skills for independence.

-The new waiver program will offer services to persons with intellectual disabilities in four enrollment groups, based on age and relative independence, each with a set of services designed particularly to serve them:
+The new waiver program offers services to persons with intellectual disabilities in five enrollment groups, based on age and living situation, each with a set of services designed particularly to serve them:

 Group 1: Children (ages 3-13) with intellectual disabilities who live with family or other natural supports

 Group 2: Transition-age youth with intellectual disabilities who (ages 14-21) live with family or other natural supports or who (ages 18-21) live independently

 Group 3: Working-age or older adults (ages 22+) with intellectual disabilities who live with family or other natural supports or who live independently

 Group 4: Persons (ages 3+) with intellectual disabilities who are unable to live with family or other natural supports or to live independently